 Ram Pyari Gurjar, Fictional Woman Warrior Who Defeated Timur

-Once there was a Wikipedia article existed on this fictional woman warrior.
+Once there was a Wikipedia article that existed on this fictional woman warrior.
 Let's go through the references mentioned in that article:

 The first source cited was a book titled 'The Royal Gurjars: Their Contribution to India' by certain Naunihal Singh (2003).
-Naunihal Singh is not a qualified historian; this book is an attempt to glorify the author's own caste.
-This book also has other pseudo historical arguments such as, 'Porus was a Gurjar king who defeated Alexander'.
-The above-mentioned Wikipedia article was deleted because they considered this book a fake source.
+Despite not being a qualified historian, Singh's book attempts to glorify his own caste.
+It also contains other dubious historical arguments, such as the claim that Porus was a Gurjar king who defeated Alexander.
+Consequently, the Wikipedia article was deleted due to the book being deemed a fake source.

-Dalip Singh Ahlawat's 'History of Jat Heroes', 'History of Origin of Some Clans in India' by Mangal Sen Jindal, Swami Omanand Saraswati's books, Gurjara vīra-vīrāṅganāeṃ, Gurjara kāla cakra also are some caste glorifying/pseudo-history books that mentions Timur's defeat at the hands of this veer lady.
+Dalip Singh Ahlawat's 'History of Jat Heroes', Mangal Sen Jindal's 'History of Origin of Some Clans in India', Swami Omanand Saraswati's books, and Gurjara vīra-vīrāṅganāeṃ and Gurjara kāla cakra are all examples of caste-glorifying pseudo-histories that mention Timur's defeat at the hands of this veer lady.